Trainii1150/Trainii1150/README.md

             JangKenFight Game
         </td>
         <td>
-            It's a project about a game of rock-paper-scissors fighting
+            A game of rock-paper-scissors fighting
         </td>
         <td>
             <a href="https://github.com/Trainii1150/JangKenFlightJavaMiniProject">Github</a>